NovaoTech/solaris/CODE_OF_CONDUCT.md

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex, expression, level of experience, education, socio-economic status, nationality, personal appearance, race, or religion.
+We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, biological sex, expression, level of experience, education, socio-economic status, nationality, personal appearance, race, or religion.

 We pledge to act and interact in ways that contribute to an open, welcoming,